 Composite repairs.
 Single layer kevlar patch inside and a single layer of ‘glass on the outside.

 I used the bat or a care bear I found in the garage as a safety cap for whichever end of the canoe was facing the garage opening.
-I didn’t want anyone poking themselves or possibly hurting the ends.
+I didn’t want anyone poking themselves on the sharp edges or possibly hurting the finished ends of the gunwales…..

-New theory on how the holes got put into the hull… The guy I bought the canoe from stated that someone plunked the hull with a pellet gun.
-I think that was just what he said to explain the holes, but in reality I think what actually happened is that when the side got crushed it drove the bolts into & thru the hull.
-The left spot is towards the bow stem and it is near the end of the stress mark on the hull.
-The thru and thru hole is actually a little oval shaped and is closer to the center of impact, which was right at the bow thwart.
+I have a new theory on how the holes got put into the hull… The guy I bought the canoe from stated that someone plunked the hull with a pellet gun.
+I think that was just what he said to explain the holes, but in reality I think what actually happened is that when the side got crushed it drove the seat hanger bolts into & thru the hull.
+The white dot is towards the bow stem and it is near the end of the stress mark on the hull.
+The thru and thru hole is actually a little oval-shaped and is closer to the center of impact, which was right at the bow thwart.
 This seems much more plausible to me than “some kid shot it with a pellet gun.”
-The bolt that I think went thru the hull ultimately was bent into a Z shape.
+The bolt that went thru the hull ultimately was bent into a Z shape.
 Imagine the forces needed to not only drive a blunt tipped object completely thru the hull but then also to deform it in two different places so sharply!

 11/14/2017 – I reached to Northstar for advice on patching the holes.
 I’ve had several different thoughts on how to go about it based on advice received so far.
 My original plan was to do two layers inside and a layer of glass on the outside, but then I got to thinking that perhaps I should build it back up with as many layers as in the original layup.
 Northstar’s suggestion was to do a single layer patch on the inside and then fill the hole with epoxy or gelcoat since it’s not so much of a structural problem.